algorhythmic/algorhythmic/README.md

 ## Hi there, I'm David 👋

-- 🔭 I’m currently working on updating my digital footprint!
+- 🔭 I’m currently working on my personal portfolio website!
 - 🌱 My focus is on full-stack analytics development!
 - 💬 Ask me about the latest project I'm working on!
 - ⚡ Fun fact: I've been a member of github since 2012!